Tafelberg, Suriname

 Tafelberg (literally "Table Mountain") is one of the highest mountains in Suriname at 1026 m.
 It is a tepui and is part of the Tafelberg Nature Reserve.
 The mountain is in the Sipaliwini District.
 The Rudi Kappel Airstrip, former name: Tafelberg Airstrip, is nearby.
-In 1943, the mountain was climbed for the first time by the Coppename River expedition lead by Dirk Geijskes.
+In 1943, the mountain was climbed for the first time by the Coppename River expedition led by Dirk Geijskes.